Triprangode Siva Temple

 Triprangode Siva Temple is a Hindu temple located at Triprangode, near Tirur, Malappuram district, Kerala.

-The ancient temple is situated 5 km west of Tirunavaya railway station and 10 km south of Tirur railway station.
+This ancient temple is situated 5 km west of Tirunavaya railway station and 10 km south of Tirur railway station.
 It is one of the most important Hindu pilgrimage centres in northern Kerala.
 Kokila Sandeśa of Uddanta Sanstrikal (15th century) mentions Triprangode among other major destinations in the region.

 Inscriptions of the Later Chera ruler Goda Ravi Varma (10th century) were discovered from the Triprangode Siva Temple.
 Later, the region formed a part of the Kingdom of Tanur (Vettathunad), who were the vassals of the Zamorins of Calicut.
 The main army led by the Zamorin camped at Triprangode during the Thirunavaya Wars of the 14th century.

 History behind Triprangode Siva Temple

 Long ago, there lived a sage called Mrikandu with his wife Marudvati.
 Both were devotees of Shiva (He is the Eternal Lord.
 He is the Ruler of time Mahakaleshvara the Originator of time (Mahakala) and Destroyer of time (Kalari) or Kalasamhara Murti).
 The couple were childless, and so decided to perform austerity rituals so they would be blessed with a child.
 Then one day, Shiva appeared before them, Shiva asked the couple if they desired an ordinary and mentally disabled son who would live a long life, or an exceptional son who would live a short life up until the age of sixteen.

 The couple chose the second kind.